World Famous Manakamana Bhagwati Temple with Cable car

 Detail Itinerary

-Upon your arrival at Tribhuvan International Airport, Our company representative welcomes you with warm greetings and takes you to your respective hotel.
-After completing hotel check-in formalities, You can either rest at the hotel or explore the local market
+Upon your arrival at Tribhuvan International Airport, our company's Utmost Destination Airport representative welcomes you with warm greetings and takes you to your respective hotel.
+After completing hotel check-in formalities, you can either rest at the hotel or explore the local market

 Max.
 Elevation:1345m